Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 * **Save** button: Saves any changes you made to the POI properties.
 NOTE: to see the changes in your layer, you MUST close the ARpoise app and restart it!

+.
 ## Next Steps

+Creating new content for your layers:

+- Unity tutorials: UNDER CONSTRUCTION

-- See our tutorial on creating AssetBundles for porPOIse here: https://github.com/ARPOISE/ARpoise/blob/master/documentation/CreatingAssetBundles.md
+- Creating AssetBundles for porPOIse tutorial: https://github.com/ARPOISE/ARpoise/blob/master/documentation/CreatingAssetBundles.md

+.
 ## Original Documentation - ONLY if you want to set up your own porPOIse!!!

 ===PorPOISe for Layar===